jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/solution.png" style="border:none;width:50%">
 </div>

 Monthly income ranges from 0 to 10,000 and years of education range from 0 to 30.
 The gradient relative to the income is much smaller than the education at the current scale.
 We cannot have a single learning rate that works well for both of them.
-With the same learning rate, a resonable change in $$ W_2 $$ for the income will result a huge jump for $$W_1$$.
+We can tune a learning rate for $$ W_2 $$ so we can learn the weight for the income at a resonable speed.
+But since $$W_1$$ has a much bigger gradient, the jump for $$W_1$$ is huge at this learning rate.

 The solution is pretty simple.
 We re-scale the income value which is now range from 0 to 10.
 Income unit is now in 1K.